 Yes, job applicants have the right to see interview notes if the notes are either transferred to computer or form part of a "relevant filing system".
-The General Data Protection Regulation (2016/679 EU) (GDPR) gives job applicants and other data subjects the right to request copies of personal data that an employer holds about them.
-The GDPR covers personal data put on paper and held in a structured filing system, as well as computerised personal data.
+The UK General Data Protection Regulation (retained from EU Regulation 2016/679 EU) (UK GDPR) gives job applicants and other data subjects the right to request copies of personal data that an employer holds about them.
+The UK GDPR covers personal data put on paper and held in a structured filing system, as well as computerised personal data.
 For a manual system to be covered, the data must be accessible according to specific criteria.
 There must be some sort of system to guide a searcher to where specific information about a named job applicant can be readily found.
-For example, a set of interview notes filed by name in alphabetical order, or chronologically, is likely to be covered by the GDPR.
+For example, a set of interview notes filed by name in alphabetical order, or chronologically, is likely to be covered by the UK GDPR.

 Employers should therefore decide how interview notes will be stored.
 If they will be held on computer or form part of a relevant filing system, interviewers should be made aware that interviewees will have a right to request access to their interview notes.